trisfaizal/Marketing-Site/_posts/2017-11-08-publishing-workflows-for-jekyll-editors.md

 ![build settings](/images/blog/git-workflows/build-settings.png){: .screenshot }

 `--limit-posts` is another useful option for your staging site.
-If you have a site with thousands of posts your editors will spend minutes waiting for it build after making a change.
+If you have a site with thousands of posts your editors will spend minutes waiting for it to build after making a change.
 For the staging site you can limit the number of posts that get published to drastically decrease build time.

 Jekyll environments are a way to switch on/off features for particular environments.
 I've found the most common usecase for this is to only output the Google Analytics snippet in production.
 You can set the environment using the `JEKYLL_ENV` environment variable.
 Locally you can do this on the command when you run Jekyll: